 The Commission on Colleges of the Southern Association of Colleges and Schools [(SACS), 1866 Southern Lane, Decatur, Georgia, 30033-4097; phone: (404) 679-4501] accredits LSUS to award bachelors, masters, and specialist's degrees.
-The College of Education and Human Development at LSUS is accredited by the National Council for Accreditation of Teacher Education (NCATE), 2010 Massachusetts Avenue, NW, Suite 500, Washington, D.C.
+The Teacher Education programs at LSUS are accredited by the National Council for Accreditation of Teacher Education (NCATE), 2010 Massachusetts Avenue, NW, Suite 500, Washington, D.C.
 20036; phone (202) 466-7496.
 This accreditation covers all teacher preparation programs and advanced educator preparation (Master of Education and Specialist in School Psychology) programs.
-The chemistry program is accredited by the American Chemical Society.
-The Computer Science Program is accredited by the Computing Accreditation Commission of ABET.
-All bachelor and master's degrees in Business Administration are accredited by the Association to Advance Collegiate Schools of Business (AACSB-International).
+All bachelor and master's degree programs in Business are accredited by the Association to Advance Collegiate Schools of Business (AACSB-International).